 Step 9 – Build a playbook

-Each of the preceding steps should then be encapsulated in a single source of the truth – a playbook that can act as guide and governance to procurement teams and lay out the boundaries of what Procurement will do, how it will do it, and whom it will engage with to maximise outcomes.
+Each of the preceding steps should then be encapsulated in a single source of the truth – a sustainability playbook can act as guide and governance to procurement teams and lay out the boundaries of what Procurement will do, how it will do it, and whom it will engage with to maximise outcomes.

 The more this can be built into existing processes and BAU, the better.
 It also needs to be owned and kept alive.
 The sustainability landscape is developing quickly, and we all need to absorb best practice as we find them.